git-user-cpp/console_trainer-translator/README.md

-# Application for learning translation v1.0.2
+# Application for learning translation v1.0.3
-This program is implemented in the C ++ programming language for Linux systems.
-Created to improve foreign languages skills.
+:boom: This training translator program is implemented in C++ programming language for Linux systems.
+Created to improve foreign languages skills. :boom:

 ## ⚠️ LICENSE ⚠️
 MIT License